USCGC Campbell conducts winter patrol, stops $215 million in cocaine

 |0

-This work, USCGC Campbell conducts winter patrol, stops $215 million in cocaine [Image 2 of 2], by PO3 Ryan Noel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCGC Campbell conducts winter patrol, stops $215 million in cocaine, by PO3 Ryan Noel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT